• HOME

 please see my blog entry.]

-Furthermore, while elements of our evoked history shape perceptions of the present, our unconscious mind naturally, continuously selects primarily those aspects of past experiences that can most readily be integrated into our ongoing Self-narrative – those that best serve to maintain its coherence and to support our existential concerns.
-That is to say, our psyche is naturally inclined to retrieve from our past and bring to conscious recognition primarily those characteristics of ourselves and experiences that sustain and enhance our positive self-concept as attractive, competent and suitable social beings.
-This continuous process of programmed selection and curating – from which our negative characteristics, our haunting, deeply felt liabilities are naturally, automatically redacted, ultimately produces and sustains a potentially predominant and enduring model of ourselves – a “Self-ideal,” traditionally termed “Ego.”
+Within the mechanisms of our unconscious mind that evoke elements of our history to shape our experience in the present, there is also a key selection process that favors those aspects of past experiences most suitable for integration into our ongoing Self-narrative, that best serve to maintain its coherence and to support our existential concerns.
+That is to say that our psyche seems naturally inclined to retrieve from our past and to bring to conscious recognition primarily those characteristics of ourselves and experiences that best sustain and enhance our positive self-image as competent and worthy social beings.
+This continuous process of programmed selection and curating – from which our negative characteristics, our haunting, deeply sensed liabilities are automatically redacted, gradually yields and sustains an enduring, generally predominant view of ourselves – an “idealized Self,’” traditionally termed “Ego.”

 The Phantom Power of Shame

-For many, perhaps most individuals, the construct of the Self-ideal gradually becomes the prevailing living model for their identity.
-Except in rare moments of intentional reflection, it remains in the background of their consciousness, while it functions as a key point of reference that shapes much of their thinking and firmly guides their behavioral choices.
-At its core, the Self-ideal serves as a continual stabilizer, a means to maintain internal emotional equilibrium by alleviating the heavy onus of negative “self-representations” embedded in the foundations of the psyche.
-These self-images are latent imprints of our early psychological vulnerabilities and wounds, records of the impact of any and all negative views of ourselves that we have absorbed from the inevitably flawed relationships in our early environment.
+For many, perhaps most individuals, the construct of Ego (the Self-ideal) gradually becomes the prevailing living model for their identity.
+Except in rare moments of intentional reflection, it remains in the background of their consciousness, while it functions as a key point of reference for their identity and therefore shapes much of their thinking while guiding their behavioral choices.
+At its core, the Ego serves as a continual stabilizer, a means to maintain internal emotional equilibrium by alleviating the heavy onus of negative “self-representations” embedded in the foundations of the psyche.
+These negative self-images embedded within each individual can be understood as records of the impact of moments of early psychological vulnerability to wounding that occur from the inevitable flaws, losses and failures in relationships from early development onward.

 To whatever degree that shame’s latent insecurity settles within our psychological foundation, when it does re-emerge, its presence is often signaled to our psyche through its natural concomitant, anxiety.
 Through anxiety, shame’s impact upon our evolving Self-construct may be continuous and far-reaching, as the course of everyday life presents us with an infinitude of situations or endeavors in which even a fleeting feeling of vulnerability can “trigger” long-buried feelings of fundamental inadequacy.
 Except in situations of acute embarrassment, which are momentary and relatively rare, shame’s particular toxic power is more continuous and insidious in character, experienced internally and privately.
 For most individuals its very presence tends to be elusive and shadow-like.
 It generally escapes our direct recognition primarily because our predominant sense of identity, our Ideal Self (our “Ego”) can effectively obscure conscious awareness of our most dreaded shortcomings.

 Furthermore, we can mobilize our defensive filtration processes within the mere instant that something present in our experience evokes that acute sense of vulnerability that is shame’s hallmark.
 Our Self-construct itself is particularly adapted to assembling and bringing to the forefront of consciousness whatever aspects of our ideal Self best meet and neutralize shame’s particular assault.
 There is a traditional clinical term that specifically describes the quality of those fleeting moments of negative self-recognition that trigger nearly instantaneous removal from our awareness: “Ego-dystonic,” that is, intolerable to the Self.
-For instance, wherever we note certain familiar qualities of “conceit” or grandiosity in the personality and behavior of any individual, we can safely surmise that they represent that person’s primary living defense against that which is most Ego-dystonic to them; lurking beneath it is the dark specter of shame.
+Paradoxically, whenever we note those familiar qualities of “conceit” or grandiosity in an individual’s personality and behavior, we can safely surmise that it represents that person’s primary defense against whatever feels most Ego-dystonic to them; lurking beneath is the dark specter of their shame.

 What Is Narcissism?